networkservicemesh/examples/scripts/vagrant/README.md

+# Setup the Vagrant environment

-# Intro
+## Intro

 This Vagrant directory provides a simple environment in which to test various components of Network Service Mesh.

-# Prerequisites
+## Prerequisites

-Sshfs is used to mount the /vagrant directory of the guest.
-Hence the vagrant-sshfs plugin for vagrant must be installed.
+Sshfs is used to mount the `/vagrant` directory of the guest.
+Hence the vagrant-sshfs plugin for Vagrant must be installed.
-If libvirt is used, the vagrant-libvirt plugin must also be installed.
+If `libvirt` is used, the vagrant-libvirt plugin must also be installed.

-# Starting Vagrant
+## Starting Vagrant

 ```bash
 cd scripts/vagrant/
 vagrant up
 ```

-# Pointing your local kubectl at the Vagrant K8s
+## Pointing your local kubectl at the Vagrant K8s

-Once vagrant has completed:
+Once Vagrant has completed:

 ```bash
 . scripts/vagrant/env.sh
 ```

-This sources a file that sets up KUBECONFIG to point to scripts/vagrant/.kube/config
+This sources a file that sets up KUBECONFIG to point to `scripts/vagrant/.kube/config`

 You can test it with: